 Which Cheese should I use for Tiramisu?

-You should use only Mascarpone, the original Tiramisu recipe doesn’t have any whipped cream in it.
+You should use only Mascarpone, the classic Tiramisu recipe doesn’t have any whipped cream in it.
 There is also no need to add whipped cream, because you will get the typical airy texture of Tiramisu from egg whites and the Mascarpone mixed together.

 Which Coffee is preferable in Tiramisu?